Astemes/astemes-lunit/README.md

 ## Prerequisites

-To use LUnit you will need to have LabVIEW 2020 or later installed.
+To use LUnit you will need to have LabVIEW 2020 32-bit, LabVIEW 2020 SP1 64-bit, or later installed.
+Please note that LabVIEW 2020 64-bit requires SP1 to work as expected.
 As LUnit was developed using the LabVIEW Community Edition there is currently no support for older versions of LabVIEW.
 Operation system requirements are Windows 10 (version 1909)/8.1 Update 12/7 SP13, Windows Server 2016, Windows Server 2012 R22, or Windows Server 2008 R2 SP13.